 Beacon / Mount Tabor has the amazing distinction of housing more same sex couples living together than 97.4% of neighborhoods in the U.S. If you are seeking such a neighborhood, NeighborhoodScout's analysis shows that this is one place that you should consider.

-Also, one of the unique characteristics of the Beacon / Mount Tabor neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.1% of the neighborhoods in America.
+Also, the Beacon / Mount Tabor neighborhood stands out for having an average per capita income lower than 95.1% of the neighborhoods in the United States.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Beacon / Mount Tabor neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Beacon / Mount Tabor neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 60.0% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 96.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Did you know that the Beacon / Mount Tabor neighborhood has more Cuban and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 4.3% of this neighborhood's residents have Cuban ancestry and 6.4% have African ancestry.